oracle-samples/cclunit-framework/cclunit-framework-source/doc/CCLUTMOCKING.md

 https://wiki.cerner.com/display/public/1101discernHP/SELECT+INTO+TABLE+Table_Name+Using+Discern+Explorer

 @param tableName
-&nbsp;&nbsp;&nbsp;&nbsp;The table to which the constraint will be added.
+&nbsp;&nbsp;&nbsp;&nbsp;The name of the source table for the mock table to which the constraint will be added.
 @param columnName
 &nbsp;&nbsp;&nbsp;&nbsp;The column to which the constraint will be applied.
 @param columnConstraint